enterspeedhq/enterspeed-docs/docs/integrations/umbraco/umbraco-tagging.md

 ## Adding blocks to frontpage

-On the site node, we are going to add some blocks for displaying articles by different tag.
+On the site node, we are going to add some blocks for displaying articles by different tags.

 ![Umbraco blocks](/img/docs/integrations/umbraco/umbraco-v8-blocks.png)